KartikTalwar/gmail.js/README.md

 ```

 **Note:** Please ensure that Gmail.js is injected into the regular DOM.

+Content-script which launch injected script must be configured with "run_at": "document_start"
+It's recommand to split injected script to have only gmail.js to load in first because size of injected script impact the loadind time.
+Gmail.js must be injected and loaded before Gmail load embedded data.

 Gmail.js does not work as a content-script.

 For some ready to use examples/boilerplate repos, look no further: